MMAKGABO HELEN SEBIDI

 AWARDS

-2005 Nomination for ILKSSA: National Heritage Council, National Living Treasure Award
+2005 Nomination for ILKSSA: National Heritage Council, National Living Treasure Award, South Africa

-2004 Award of the order of Ikhamanga Silver Award given by the Presidency, the Republic of South Africa
+2004 Order of Ikhamanga Silver Award given by the Presidency, South Africa

-2002 Nomination for the Human Sciences Research Council Living Treasure Award
+2002 Nomination for the Human Sciences Research Council Living Treasure Award, South Africa